Blog General

 Targeted marketing is the process of focusing on a specific group or customer segment to market a product or service.
 The objective is to pursue customers who are more likely to be interested in the product or service and make a purchase.

-For example, global footwear and apparel giant Nike targets a broad market segment comprising of people from 15 to 60 years of age.
-While it has products ranging from low to high price points, the company offers limited edition shoes, such as Air Jordan V El Grito, Air Jordan 1 Low – Travis Scott x Fragment, and Air Jordan 1 ‘Next Chapter’, to “sneaker enthusiasts” who actively and consistently purchase these rare and exclusive shoes to add to their collection.
+For example, global footwear and apparel giant Nike targets a broad market segment comprising people from 15 to 60 years of age.
+While it has products ranging from low to high price points, the company offers limited edition shoes, such as Air Jordan V El Grito, Air Jordan 1 Low – Travis Scott x Fragment, and Air Jordan 1 ‘Next Chapter,’ to “sneaker enthusiasts” who actively and consistently purchase these rare and exclusive shoes to add to their collection.

 Market Segmentation vs. Target Markets: How are They Different?